Basics topics

 Electric current

-"The ampere is that constant current which, if maintained in two straight parallel conductors of infinite length, of negligible circular cross-section, and placed 1 metre apart in vacuum, would produce between these conductors a force equal to 2 × 10−7 newton per metre of length."
+"The constant current which, if maintained in two straight parallel conductors of infinite length, of negligible circular cross-section, and placed 1 meter apart in a vacuum, would produce between these conductors a force equal to 2 × 10−7 newton per meter of length."

 Summary

-Units of measurement that are considered fundamental, such that they cannot be described as a function of other units, are distance, time and mass.
-It can be seen that other measurements are derived from these fundamental units.
+Units of measurement that are considered fundamental, such that they cannot be described as a function of other units.
+They often related specifically to the various sciences.
+However, there are some problems with the definitions.

 Look to the source of things